hellofresh/kangal/docs/user-flow.md

 ## Live monitoring
 Get logs and monitor your tests.
-Example of monitoring for JMeter described [here](/jmeter/Reporting-in-JMeter.md#live-metrics-reporting) You can also monitor the behavior of your service with your custom tools e.g. Graphite.

 ```
 curl -X GET http://${KANGAL_PROXY_ADDRESS}/load-test/loadtest-name/logs
 ```

+You can also monitor the behavior of your service with your custom tools e.g. Graphite.

+Example of monitoring for JMeter is described at [docs/jmeter/reporting.md](/docs/jmeter/reporting.md).

 ## Get static report.
 When the test is finished successfully the backend will save the report.

-The report for a particular test can be found by the link `https://${KANGAL_PROXY_ADDRESS}/load-test/loadtest-name/report/`
+The report for a particular test can be found by the link `https://${KANGAL_PROXY_ADDRESS}/load-test/loadtest-name/report/`.

-> Report persistance dependends on the backend implementation.
+> Report persistance depends on the backend implementation.

 ## Delete
 Delete your finished load test.